Drugs & Medications - BRILINTA oral

 Check all prescription and nonprescription medicine labels carefully since many medications contain pain relievers/fever reducers (aspirin, NSAIDs such as ibuprofen or naproxen).
 These drugs are similar to ticagrelor and may increase your risk of side effects if taken together.
 However, if your doctor has directed you to take low-dose aspirin to prevent heart attack or stroke (usually at dosages of 75-100 milligrams a day), you should continue taking the aspirin unless your doctor instructs you otherwise.
 Ask your doctor or pharmacist for more details.

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If overdose is suspected, contact a poison control center or emergency room right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: severe bleeding, nausea, vomiting, diarrhea, irregular heartbeat.NOTES:

 Do not share this medication with others.